intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "The Internet was done so well that most people think of it as a natural
+> resource like the Pacific Ocean, rather than something that was man-made.
+> When was the last time a technology with a scale like that was so error-free?
+> The Web in comparison is a joke.
+The Web was done by amateurs." - Alan Kay

+> "Don't just learn programming.
+Programming will be everywhere.
+Learn
+> an industry trade, then learn the programming for that trade."
+> (Grandpa Joe)

 > "Programming, no matter what level, is mostly trial & error.
+So before
-So before anything else, optimize for the shortest feedback loop possible." -- James Ward
+> anything else, optimize for the shortest feedback loop possible." --
+> James Ward

-> @cloud6: You can be: an academic, lost in formalism; an engineer, that doesn't see the beauty beyond implementation; or a scholar, that does both the implementation and the formalism based on the former.
+> @cloud6: You can be: an academic, lost in formalism; an engineer, that
+> doesn't see the beauty beyond implementation; or a scholar, that does
+> both the implementation and the formalism based on the former.

 > @ifohancroft: I often fail to find the simplest way.
 My boss always jokes  that if I have to calculate 1+1, I would encode it as a QR code, project it on the moon, read it back, decode it, then  calculate it :D